vmware-tanzu/velero/docs/debugging-install.md

     ```
 * The `cloud-credentials` secret is defined as a volume for the Ark deployment
 * The `cloud-credentials` secret is being mounted into the Ark server pod at `/credentials`

+#### Using kube2iam
+This means that Ark can't read the content of the S3 bucket.
+Ensure the following:
+* There is a Trust Policy document allowing the role used by kube2iam to assume Ark's role, as stated in the AWS config documentation.
+* The new Ark role has all the permissions listed in the documentation regarding S3.

 ## Azure